Strivin0311/ai-learning/techs/data/data_gen.md

 # Data Generation
-*Here's some resources about Data Generation*
+*Here're some resources about Data Generation*

 #### Advances, challenges and opportunities in creating data for trustworthy AI [`READ`]